The Spatial Imagery Services Program

 - council co-funders (50/50 split)

-SISP subscribers receive a number of benefits for their contributions, including:
+SISP members receive a number of benefits for their contributions, including:

 - coordination of requirements, funding, and resources to reduce costs for all participants